chrwoizi/woiziframe/README.md

 - A new photo is selected randomly every few seconds.

-- The screen size is limited to a 4/3 ratio.
+- The screen size can limited to a fixed ratio ([here](client/src/app/_variables.scss)).

 - The photo is resized to fit the screen.
 The remaining screen space is filled with a blurred variant of the image.

 - The album title is shown at the bottom of the screen.

 - A button toggles the fullscreen browser mode.

+- The mouse cursor will only be visible while the mouse is moved.

 - Additional data can be displayed as text on top of the photo: